LORD-MicroStrain/mip_sdk/README.md

 ### Serial Port

-A serial port library is included via git submodule.
-To use it, you'll have to download this additional library:
-`git submodule init`
+A basic serial port interface which works on desktop PCs is included.
+This enables building desktop apps and makes it easy to get started without needing to code any infrastructure first.

 Enable it in the CMake configuration with `-DWITH_SERIAL=1`.
+This option defaults to enabled.

+Use this interface for either USB or serial connections.

 ### TCP Client

-A TCP client connection is provided with MSCL-Embedded.
+A TCP client connection is provided with libmip.
 This allows remote development over a network cable and makes it possible to insert other software into the communications path for debugging.

 Enable it in the CMake configuration with `-DWITH_SOCKETS=1`.
+This option defaults to enabled.

 How to Build